kamadorueda/santiago/README.md

 In order:

-1. Propagate position counters from the lexer to the parser.

 1. Enforce resolving ambiguities in the input grammar.

 1. Implement a grammar builder, so that defining a grammar is not that verbose